webtides/element-js/docs/README.md

 ### Why element-js

-Using custom elements directly can be quite cumbersome because the underlying API is very low level.
+Using Custom Clements directly can be quite cumbersome because the underlying API is very low level.
 To prevent writing a lot of boilerplate _element-js_ provides extra APIs that enable writing components fast with very little code.

 On top of that it also brings some nice features like